 The client required an easy-to-use CMS for Renault importers on local markets.
 The system would have to provide cohesive and coherent branding on a global scale and make it possible to construct Dacia or Renault websites locally on the basis of ready-to-use components.

 Our engineers created the RSI CMS and the Dacia CMS as tools supporting managers operating on local markets as they set up a Renault or Dacia website for their country.
 The CMS gives them the capability of building a site in the local language on the basis of templates prepared at the Renault HQ.

-The central database contains all the facts and figures about every model being sold, to the importer’s local website.
-This configuration means that an importer in Egypt, for instance, can collect marketing and sales materials from the central database in France and, with just a few clicks, post it on the website tailored to Egyptian consumers.
+The central database contains all the facts and figures about every model being sold.
+The requisite information is easily imported to a manager’s local website.
+The configuration means that an importer in Egypt, for instance, can collect marketing and sales materials from the central database in France and, with just a few clicks, post it on their website, which is tailored to Egyptian consumers.

 In addition, the platform provides the potential for easy and fast integration with Google Analytics and Google Tag Manager.
-Should it be necessary, a forms module can be launched, affording the possibility of collecting leads.
+If necessary, a forms module can be launched, affording the possibility of collecting leads.

 To meet Renault’s requirements, we also developed a semantic search module, providing for better contextual searches, such as associating a phrase with a specific function of a given model.
 For example, if you enter the search term ‘safety’, this will not only produce results containing that word, but also a list of fittings designed for driver and passenger safety.
 Selected elements can also be promoted in search results.